 Truck Driving Schools’ Drug Test Requirements

-Before you can get behind the wheel of a CMV, you must pass a pre-employment drug test offered by a truck driving school or an employer.
+Before you can get behind the wheel of a commercial motor vehicle, you must pass a pre-employment drug test offered by a truck driving school or an employer.
+Truck driving schools like TDI perform these tests before you even join their training programs, ensuring that all potential drivers are drug-free.
 This rule applies to those with a commercial driver’s license (CDL) or a learner’s permit.

 Do Truck Driving Schools Drug Test?
 Everything You Need to Know

 DOT-approved drug tests check for traces of five different types of drugs:

 Even though some states have legalized marijuana for both medical and recreational uses, the US Department of Transportation (DOT) prohibits marijuana use on a federal level.
 This means that even if you have legally obtained marijuana in your system, you cannot drive a commercial vehicle.
 However, there are some exceptions for prescription drugs.
 If your doctor has prescribed you the medication and attested that it will not affect your driving ability, you will not be penalized.
 But remember, it is important to tell your driving school about any medications you’ve been prescribed so they don’t suspect you of illegal activity.